Human Design Gates

 Where do I see my Gates on the chart?

 After generating your chart, look at the side columns labeled Design and Personality.
-Those numbers are your activated Gates (ex: 63.2 means Gate 63, line 2).
+Those numbers are your activated Gates.
+For example, 63.2 means Gate 63, line 2.

 A Gate is one theme.
 A Channel is created when two Gates connect across Centers, forming a full energy pathway.